-Name (print) Signature of Legal Guardian
+Name (print) Signature of Legal Guardian Address

-Address

-Appendix 3 FERPA Opt-Out Directory Notification 2023-2024
+FERPA Opt-Out Directory Notification 2024-2025

 The Family Educational Rights and Privacy Act (FERPA), a federal law, requires that FL Cyber Charter Academy (FLCCA), with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, FL Cyber Charter Academy may disclose appropriately designated "directory information" without written consent, unless you have advised FLCCA to the contrary in accordance with FLCCA procedures.
 The primary purpose of directory information is to allow FLCCA to include information from your child's education records in certain school publications.
 Examples include:

 - A playbill, showing your student's role in a drama production.

 - The annual yearbook.

-- Honor roll or other recognition lists.
+- · Honor roll or other recognition lists.

-- Graduation programs; and
+- · Graduation programs; and

-• Sports activity sheets, such as for wrestling, showing weight and height of team members.
+- Sports activity sheets, such as for wrestling, showing weight and height of team members.

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965, as amended (ESEA) to provide military recruiters, upon request, with the following information - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.
 [Note: These laws are Section 9528 of the ESEA (20 U.S.C. § 7908) and 10 U.S.C. § 503(c).]

 If you do not want FLCCA to disclose any or all of the types of information designated below as directory information from your child's education records without your prior written consent, you must notify the FLCCA in writing by August 30th.
 FL Cyber Charter Academy has designated the following information as directory information: [Note: an LEA may, but does not have to, include all the information listed below.]
-Should you have any questions or need assistance with this information, please contact Jennifer Davis at jrdavis@k12.com

 - Student's name

 - Address

 - Telephone listing

-- Electronic mail address
+- · Electronic mail address

 - Photograph

 - Date and place of birth

 - Major field of study

-- Dates of attendance
+- · Dates of attendance

 - Grade level

 - Participation in officially recognized activities and sports.

 - Weight and height of members of athletic teams

 - Degrees, honors, and awards received.